-The costs incurred in selling common units (called "syndication expenses") must be capitalized and cannot be deducted currently, ratably or upon our termination.
+The costs incurred in selling the common units (called "syndication expenses") must be capitalized and cannot be deducted currently, ratably or upon our termination.
 There are uncertainties regarding the classification of costs as organization expenses, which we may be able to amortize, and as syndication expenses, which we may not amortize.
-The underwriting discount we incur will be treated as syndication expenses.
+The underwriting discounts and commissions we incur will be treated as syndication expenses.